 Though not always practical, Feng Shui also states that windows and doors should be closed at night to trap the energy circulating within the room.

-Install a Dimmer Switch
+Install a dimming switch

-Simply being able to switch a light on or off is apparently not conducive with the guidelines of Feng Shui.
+Simply being able to switch a light on or off is apparently not conducive to the guidelines of Feng Shui.
 Instead, it is important to create a soft and comfortable lighting effect in the bedroom, which may call for the installation of a dimmer switch.